Euthanasia and assisted suicide in Australia: Northern Territory

 Following the repeal of the federal ban on territory-based euthanasia legislation, the Northern Territory Labor government announced the formation of a community consultation process "for developing a framework for voluntary assisted dying", submissions for which closed in May 2024.
 The process culminated in the release of a report by an independent expert advisory panel, co-chaired by the Hon Vicki O’Halloran AO CVO and Duncan McConnel SC, which recommended a voluntary assisted dying scheme be established in the Northern Territory.
 No legislation was brought to the parliament prior to the 2024 general election, at which the incumbent Labor government committed to tabling an assisted dying bill in the next parliament and the opposition Country Liberal Party (CLP) was noncommittal on the issue.

 In May 2025 the CLP government tasked the Legislative Assembly's Legal and Constitutional Affairs Committee with inquiring into the aforementioned report and a potential assisted dying scheme in the Northern Territory.
 The committee issued its report in September 2025, and recommended that a voluntary assisted dying scheme similar to the Australian Capital Territory's scheme be implemented.
-Subsequently the acting Chief Minister, Gerard Maley, confirmed the government would draft legislation to be introduced to the Legislative Assembly at a later date.
+Acting Chief Minister Gerard Maley subequently confirmed the government would draft legislation to be introduced to the Legislative Assembly at a later date.

+The Rights of the Terminally Ill Bill 2026 was introduced to the parliament on 23 July 2026.
+The legislation allows a terminally ill person with 12 months or less to live to access voluntary assisted dying, provided they initiate an initial request for information from a relevant doctor.
+Though the legislation was subject to a conscience vote, it was passed with the support of most CLP government lawmakers when the bill was debated in the assembly on 27 August 2026.
+The legislation diverges from the recommendations of the official parliamentary inquiry report.
+The report recommended there be no requirement for a prognosis time frame for a person to be eligible for voluntary assisted dying, though voluntary assisted dying can only be accessed by those with 12 months or less to live as part of the laws.
+The report also recommended against a so-called "gag clause" that would bar doctors from initiating voluntary assisted dying discussions with patients, however, such a clause is in the bill.
+End-of-life law expert, Ben White, said the gag-clause risks depriving terminally ill people of choice.
+Attempts by lawmakers to remove the clause were defeated in conscience votes when the legislation passed the assembly.
+Access to voluntary assisted dying in the Northern Territory is not likely to be available until early 2028.